NickBaker11/lightsaber-memory-game/README.md

 universe.
 The user will want to play the game and get a response as to whether they entered the correct sequence or if they got it wrong.
+There is a link to wookieepedia.com - https://starwars.fandom.com/wiki/Main_Page - for those whose are interested in learning more about the Star Wars Universe.
 ## Features
 * Theme choice- Clicking on ls-btn or ds-btn allows the user to choose a colour theme, either blue or red.
 * Name input- There is a text box where the user can enter their name to be displayed whilst they are playing.